BenChirlinn/tahoe-portfolio/README.md

 These images are subdivided as follows:

 - *sprites*: fundamental to the application's appearance (icons, textures, logos, etc)
-- *experience*: logos for the experience list

 I expect that a `projects` subdirectory will likely be added here soon for more project-specific images like galleries and screen shots.

 ### File Loader Images

 Images placed here will be copied directly into the `images` directory untouched.
-Currently this is limited to images that are referenced in meta tags or used by other plug-ins (such as favicons).
-This should not be necessary in most instances.
+This is limited to images that are referenced in code dynically, meta tags, or used by other plug-ins (such as favicons).
+Any place a file path is dynamically generated, I decided it was easiest to simply point to the image here.

+These images are subdivided as follows:

+- *experience*: logos for the experience list (defined in `content`)

 # Resources